deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 "That's usually what we call it when somebody makes someone else feel uncomfortable by confessing to being… *interested* in them.
 And all the rest.
 I'm sorry Niral, I was drunk, I wasn't thinking straight and I ran off at the mouth."

 Niral keened softly again and hugged her.
-Presumably she was hugging quite hard by Gaoian standards, but to Rylee the effect was of being gently hugged by an anorexic teenager - under all that fur, the Gaoian's body was small, wiry, feather-light and frail.
+Presumably she was hugging quite hard by Gaoian standards, but to Rylee the effect was of being gently hugged by an anorexic teenager---under all that fur, the Gaoian's body was small, wiry, feather-light and frail.
 "I don't think I understand this 'drunk' thing."
 Niral told her.
 "But I wasn't drunk last night, and I still say you're my friend."

 "You're not upset?"